harrydng1209/code-base-react-native/README.md

 # code-base-react-native

-This template should help get you started developing with React Native in Expo
+This template will help you get started with React Native in Expo

 ## Overview

 - **Name**: code-base-react-native
-- **Description**: This template should help get you started developing with React Native in Expo
+- **Description**: This template will help you get started with React Native in Expo
 - **Version**: 0.1.0
 - **License**: MIT
 - **Type**: Module